JoshCheek/atom-seeing-is-believing/README.md

 ## Using the package

+Keybindings:

 * `Command+Option+B` to annotate every line
 * `Command+Option+N` to annotate just marked lines (mark them by placing `# =>` after them, or below them)
 * `Command+Option+V` to remove annotations

+Snippets (use SiB to play around with ideas without needing a complex environment):

+* `s_arb` in-memory ActiveRecord::Base code, so you can play with models without Rails.
+* `s_sinatra` Example Sinatra app with Rack-style invocation setup for you to play with.
+* `s_nokogiri` Parse html, play with css selectors, etc.
+* `s_reflection` Examples of useful reflection tools.

 ## Install the Atom package